arctickey/quantum_task/src/task_2/README.md

 ## Project Components
 ### Data
+Data is not stored in github due to size reasons.
+In order to run the repo, plesase put data in that folder.

 data/train.csv: Training dataset.

 data/hidden_test.csv: Test dataset.

 data/polynomial_predictions.csv: Dataset with predictions for the test set.

 ### Models
-models/polynomial.pkl: Pickled polynomial regression model. models/knn.pkl: Pickled KNeighborsRegressor model.
+models/polynomial.pkl: Pickled polynomial regression model.

+models/knn.pkl: Pickled KNeighborsRegressor model.

 ### Scripts
-eda.py: Script for performing exploratory data analysis (EDA) on the training data. train.py: Script for training models and performing cross-validation. predict.py: Script for making predictions on the test data using the trained models. models.py: Contains the model classes and utility functions for training and prediction.
+eda.py: Script for performing exploratory data analysis (EDA) on the training data.

+train.py: Script for training models and performing cross-validation.

+predict.py: Script for making predictions on the test data using the trained models.

+models.py: Contains the model classes and utility functions for training and prediction.

 ## Note on model selection